Kuchkabal: Clerical

-Post-conquest records do not provide evidence of centralised ecclesiastic organisation in any of the kuchkabalo'ob.
-Nonetheless, it has been suggested that 'most probabl[y, ...] something of the sort existed.'
-Particularly, in kuchkabalo'ob with a halach winik, it is thought that this officeholder may have assumed those duties of the earlier ahaw kan office in Mayapan, including the examination of candidates for priesthood, and the appointment and investment in office of priests for the kuchkabal's towns.
-In kuchkabalo'ob without a halach winik, ecclesiastic affairs 'may have been purely a local matter.'
+Hispano-Maya records do not provide evidence of centralised ecclesiastic organisation in any of the provinces.
+Nonetheless, it has been suggested that, 'most probabl[y, ...] something of the sort existed.'
+Particularly, in unitary provinces, it is thought that the governor may have assumed the office of ahaw kan at least in Mayapan, where the former undertook the examination of candidates for priesthood, and the appointment and investiture of priests for the province's towns.
+In federal provinces, ecclesiastic affairs 'may have been purely a local matter.'

 The clergy do not seem to have been entitled to tithes.
 Rather, they are thought to have been compensated by voluntary offerings (of provisions, currency, or miscellaneous goods), or by regular fees for religious services.